shyanta/part-up/docs/database.md

 - start_date (ISODate)
 - end_date (ISODate)
 - image (object)
 - uppers (array of user IDs.
 Since online status has to be fetched anyway, there is no use for embedding)
-- supporters (array of user objects)
+- supporters (array of user IDs)
-    - ID
-    - name
-    - image
 - activities (array of activity IDs)
 - anticontracts (array of object)
     - ID